QB · Detroit Lions

 Your grade joins the crowd-sourced Fan Verdict.

 On the field, Teddy Bridgewater grades out as a middling QB for Detroit Lions (C+ Performance).
 That places him 38th of 106 graded quarterbacks.
 The money matches the play — the Contract Value Index lands at C+, fairly priced.
-The public read is very positive (A- Sentiment), drawn from current news and social signal rather than the box score.
+The public read is positive (B- Sentiment), drawn from current news and social signal rather than the box score.
 With 12+ seasons of track record, these grades rest on a deep sample.

 | Year | Team | GP | Yards | TD | INT | RTG |